nirmata/pov/enterprise-kyverno/upgrade-tests/README.md

 3. After installing Kyverno, we wait for sometime for all the pods to come up properly.

-4. Once all the pods are up and running, we use a policy `require-run-as-nonroot` to validate Kyverno functionality.
+4. Once all the pods are up and running, we use a sample test policy `require-run-as-nonroot` to validate the Kyverno functionality.

 5. Chainsaw tests are run on the cluster to validate the policies for both positive and negative test cases for each version of Kyverno.

-6. A successful run implies that each version mentioned above is installed properly, Kyverno pods are brought up and the policies that are configured at the first step are working through the upgrade.
+6. A successful run implies that each version mentioned above is installed properly, Kyverno pods are brought up and the policies that are configured in the first step are working through the upgrade.

 ## Assumptions